trey-rosius/cdk_group_chat/content/using_graphql_codegen/create_and_configure_codegen.md

 ## N.B

 > ⚠️ Don't place these types in the same file as your main schema.
-You only need them for code generation and they should not get into your deployment package to AWS AppSync
+You only need them for code generation, and they should not get into your deployment package to AWS AppSync

 We also need to tell `graphql-codegen` how to map these scalars to TypeScript.
 For that, we will modify the `codegen.yml` file and the following sections.